Expressing Sympathy

 Rule 3

-The word good is an adjective, while well is an adverb.
+The word good is an adjective, while well is

 Examples: